 The absolute income hypothesis holds that a high income is a prerequisite for a healthier environment and better medical services.
-Samuel H. Preston (1975) and G. B. Rodgers (1979) put forward this point early on and empirically proved that there is an obvious relationship between absolute income and mortality or life expectancy.
+Preston (1975) and Rodgers (1979) put forward this point early on and empirically proved that there is an obvious relationship between absolute income and mortality or life expectancy.
 Preston (1975) also proposed that an increase in income helps improve health, but its marginal effect diminishes.
 The absolute income hypothesis has been proven and examined in depth by later researchers.
-For example, Hongbin Li and Yi Zhu (2006) studied the impact of per capita income and residents' self-assessed health in China to prove that increased income had a diminishing positive impact on health.
-Roger Keller Celeste and Paulo Nadanovsky (2009) studied the relationship between the two, but a "threshold" exists.
-Bénédicte H. Apouey and Pierre-Yves Geoffard (2014) studied the relationship between child health and family income in France and found a significant positive correlation between them.
+For example, Li and Zhu (2006) studied the impact of per capita income and residents' self-assessed health in China to prove that increased income had a diminishing positive impact on health.
+Celeste and Nadanovsky (2009) studied the relationship between the two, but a 'threshold' exists.
+Apouey and Geoffard (2014) studied the relationship between them.

 Relative income influences health through several paths.
 One is through material channels (i.e., absolute income channels).
-People with relatively low incomes have difficulty in obtaining health-improving nutrition and medical resources and are less likely to cope with poor material conditions (Yu Qi and Lu Hongyou 2015).
+People with relatively low incomes have difficulty in obtaining healthimproving nutrition and medical resources and are less likely to cope with poor material conditions (Qi and Lu, 2015).
 The second is through psychological stress.
 When individuals are in a disadvantaged position in the economy and society, they typically harbor negative emotions, stress, and anxiety, which may cause bad habits such as smoking and alcoholism.
-Long-term stress may also lead to diseases such as high blood pressure, directly or indirectly affecting health (Yun Huang, Ren Guoqiang, and Zhou Yunbo 2019; Chong Lu and Ailin Wu 2019).
+Long-term stress may also lead to diseases such as high blood pressure, directly or indirectly affecting health (Huang et al., 2019; Lu and Wu, 2019).
 The third is through the erosion of social capital.
-Social capital refers to networks, trusts, and norms that can improve economic efficiency through coordinated actions (Robert D. Putnam, Robert Leonardi, and Raffaella Y. Nanetti 1993); that is, having trust between citizens, rules of mutual benefit between domestic groups, and so on are conducive to increasing social cohesion and promoting relations of mutual cooperation among citizens (Jin Feng and Yu Yang 2007).
+Social capital refers to networks, trusts, and norms that can improve economic efficiency through coordinated actions (Putnam et al., 1993); that is, having trust between citizens, rules of mutual benefit between domestic groups, and so on are conducive to increasing social cohesion and promoting relations of mutual cooperation among citizens (Feng et al., 2007).
 The fourth is through the reduction of public goods.
 When inequality intensifies, low- and high-income groups are more likely to have inconsistencies in interests, which cause under-estimation of the value of public goods, resulting in a decrease in public policies, public services, and public goods.
-This means that the poor will have fewer opportunities to improve their physical environment and obtain public medical resources (Julija Simpson et al. 2021).
+This means that the poor will have fewer opportunities to improve their physical environment and obtain public medical resources (Simpson et al., 2021).
 After the reform and opening, China has experienced rapid economic development.
 Although the overall absolute income has increased significantly, the development between different provinces and cities is extremely unbalanced, and the problem of income inequality is becoming increasingly prominent.

-2.3 The Relationship between ICT and Income Inequality
+3.3 The relationship between ICT and income inequality